glfw/glfw.github.io/download.md

 Please download and compile the source package above.
 There is a [guide for compiling GLFW](/docs/latest/compile.html) in the documentation.

-Some package systems, for example MacPorts and Arch Linux, include relatively up-to-date GLFW packages, but most sadly do not.
+Some package systems, for example NuGet, MacPorts and Arch Linux include relatively up-to-date GLFW packages, but most sadly do not.
 If you intend to use a GLFW package, please verify that its version fits your needs.

 ### Bindings